nealcaren/fightordie/_build/html/_sources/Volumes/14/05/negro_silent_parade.md

 <li style="text-indent: -1.5rem;">We have 3,000 physicians.
 <li style="text-indent: -1.5rem;">We own 250,000 farms with 20,000,000 acres of land worth $500,000,000.
 <li style="text-indent: -1.5rem;">We have church property worth $76,000,000.
-<li style="text-indent: -1.5rem;"> A square deal for every man.—T. R.
+<li style="text-indent: -1.5rem;"> A square deal for every man.---T. R.
 <li style="text-indent: -1.5rem;">The Negro has never betrayed the flag, attempted to assassinate the President or any official of this government.
 <li style="text-indent: -1.5rem;">We have 60,000 iron and steel workers.
 <li style="text-indent: -1.5rem;">We have 20,000 slaughter and packing house operators.